JetBrains/terraform-provider-teamcity/README.md

 ### Debug some test:
 There is a GoLand run configuration where you can debug a test package or chose a specific test to run using Pattern like `^\QTestAccProject_basic\E$`:
 ![](examples/0-empty_development/images/DebugTest.png)

+### Use Swagger UI to work with TeamCity rest API:
+When TeamCity server is running, use `Run Swagger UI` configuration and go to http://localhost:8080/